TechPolicyLab/Data-Statements/template-v2.md

 * Annotation guidelines: `Link to the published or online guidelines that annotators used to annotate the data`
 * Annotation process: `Link to documentation providing metadata about the annotation process, including protections for annotator anonymity, how annotators were compensated, and which aspects of the annotation were produced automatically`
 * Dataset quality: `Metrics for inter-annotator agreement and/or other numerical scores of dataset quality`
+* Errata: `Link to the list of known errors and how to report additional ones`

 ## M. DISCLOSURES AND ETHICAL REVIEW

 > For projects supported by funding, a description of the funding source for the dataset and relevant information (e.g., grant number) should be specified.
 For projects that went through an ethical approval process, a link to the institution (e.g., IRB) and a brief description of the consent process should be provided.
 Any potential conflicts of interest should also be disclosed.
+If speakers or annotators were compensated, describe how compensation rates were determined.

 ## N. OTHER